 - If the behaviour is persistent* during the day OR during the night-time**, and you do not feel safe approaching your neighbour, or you have tried and the situation has not improved, once you have contacted the local Environmental Health Officer, please complete our incident log sheets with dates and times of the incidents.

 Everyone has a different tolerance level when it comes to noise.
-If your local authority has determined there is no ‘statutory noise nuisance’ but the noise persists* we will investigate it further provided we have received a minimum of two weeks completed incident log sheets.
+If your local authority has determined there is no ‘statutory noise nuisance’ but the noise persists* we will investigate it further provided we have received a minimum of two weeks completed incident log sheets or recordings on The Noise App.
 Please do not ask us to intervene unless you have this evidence.
-If you have genuine difficulties in completing the log sheet please contact us on 0300 373 3000.
+If you have genuine difficulties in completing the log sheet, please contact us on 0300 373 3000.

 *'Persistent' means the disturbance lasts for continuous periods of over 30 minutes a day for at least five days within one week.